 The latest research and tests on this continued threat posed to horses

-Atypical Myopathy (AM), also referred to as Seasonal Pasture Myopathy (SPM), often results in a rapid deterioration of the horse’s health with reports indicating a 75-90% mortality rate1,2.
-Numerous research studies have found that AM is highly associated with the ingestion of sycamore seeds, leaves and seedlings which have been found, in varying concentrations, to contain a substance called Hypoglycin-A3.
+Atypical Myopathy (AM), also referred to as Seasonal Pasture Myopathy (SPM), often results in a rapid deterioration of the horse’s health with reports indicating around a 70% mortality rate1 ,2.
+Numerous research studies have found that AM is highly associated with the ingestion of sycamore seeds and seedlings which have been found, in varying concentrations, to contain a substance called Hypoglycin-A3.
 This substance poses a huge problem for horses, as it is converted into a toxin within the horse’s body4.
 The toxin has a rapid negative effect on the normal functioning of the horse’s cells, as it deprives the horse’s muscle fibres of the energy it needs to work.

-During the spring months, The BHS urges all horse owners to be vigilant for sycamore seedlings.
+The BHS urges all horse owners to be vigilant for sycamore seedlings during the spring and seeds during the autumn.
 Be aware that the sycamore seed, more commonly known as ‘helicopter seeds’ can land between 30-80 metres from its parent tree, but in strong winds can travel several kilometres5.
 As a result, seedlings can appear to grow in areas which aren’t surrounded by sycamore trees.

 The postural (muscles responsible for keeping the horse standing) and respiratory (breathing) muscles are most commonly affected and, therefore, the clinical signs shown by the horse most often reflect muscular problems, signs associated with pain and breathing difficulties.
 The onset of AM is rapid and horses can quickly deteriorate within 6-12 hours4.
 As the toxin’s effects progress, the horse’s heart muscle can also be affected.